cs1302uga/cs1302-str-list/README.md

 ![Unrelated image from page 177 of "Punch" (1841)](https://i.imgur.com/7TdqL1v.jpg)

-This document contains the description for the String List project assigned to the students in the Spring 2024 CSCI 1302 classes at the University of Georgia.
+This document contains the description for the String List project assigned to the students in the Fall 2024 CSCI 1302 classes at the University of Georgia.

 ## Deadline Options